tomysli/Guidelines/Development_Guidelines.md

 ### Design

-D1 - Write code that communicate its purpose and intent
+D1 - Write code that communicate its purpose and intent (readability matters)

 D2 - Code Refactoring